Careers360 Logo

 Maharashtra AAC CET Allotment 2026 Dates

 Candidates will be able to access the MAH AAC CET allotment 2026 dates at cetcell.mahacet.org.
-The table below provides the seat allotment dates as per past year.
+The table below provides the seat allotment dates as per the past year.

 MAH AAC CET Seat Allotment Dates